When you find out someone you love has cancer, you won’t always know exactly what to say or do to make their experience easier.

 We are an eat at the table family…when my daughter was doing chemo it would have meant takeout dinner….for over two years the people of our church (St. Mark’s Episcopal in Irving, Texas) came weekly with homemade meals and sat down at the table with my other children while I was at treatment with Echo….I still tear up thinking of it.

 Evan Jaeri Murphy

 A home-cooked, sit-down dinner and someone coming to clean my house were the two best gifts I ever received while undergoing chemo.

 2. Throw Them a Party

 What takes someone’s mind off of things better than a party?
 When a loved one has cancer, it can feel difficult to get in the party mood, but it’s important to remember there are still so many positives to celebrate.
-Whether it be a birthday bash or anniversary party, your loved one shouldn’t have to miss out because of their illness.
+Whether it be a birthday bash or recognizing a cancerversary (a significant milestone in one’s cancer journey), your loved one shouldn’t have to miss out because of their illness.

 Here’s another unique party idea from a member of our community:

 A Friend threw a hat and scarf party for me!
 I received hats, wigs, scarves, bandannas, headbands, and pretty pink earrings and bracelets!
 I can’t even remember everything I got!
 The whole church was there plus my family and friends!
 I was so surprised!
 I cried!
 I was so happy!